devnationworld/resources/README.md

 ## How-to's
+[How to build sustainable serverless applications.](https://medium.com/lego-engineering/how-to-build-sustainable-serverless-applications-ffab8ae4e690)  LEGO engineers look at the essentials of building a sustainable serverless application.
+[MEDIUM]

 [A beginner’s guide to routing in Next.JS, with examples.](https://www.sitepoint.com/routing-in-next-js-beginner-guide/) Kingsley Ubah shares how to set up a Next.js project and how the system of file routing in Next.js works.
 [SITEPOINT]

 [The right way to use favicons.](https://dzone.com/articles/the-right-way-to-use-favicons) Alexey Shepelev gives a run-down on how to work with favicons.
 [DZONE]